 Street development in South Waterfront is guided by the South Waterfront Street Plan, Criteria and Standards, originally adopted in 1996 under the name North Macadam District Street Plan and most recently amended in December 2016.
 The document establishes the locations, classifications, physical characteristics and design features of the desired street network in South Waterfront.

 SW Bond Avenue is intended to be a major north-south street serving the full length of South Waterfront and connecting it to the rest of the Central City, similar to SW Moody Avenue today.
 Once complete in its entirety, SW Bond Avenue will become a “couplet” with SW Moody Avenue, with Bond hosting one-way northbound car and bike traffic while Moody handles southbound traffic.
 The street will be built in multiple phases.

-The portion of SW Bond Avenue currently under construction is a 0.3-mile segment [link to map] between SW River Parkway (which currently ends in a cul-de-sac under the Marquam Bridge) and SW Porter Street (which serves as the west end of the Tilikum Crossing bridge).
-This part of Bond, known as Phase 1, will serve the OHSU Schnitzer Campus, including the Knight Cancer Research Building now under construction.
-Completion of SW Bond Avenue Phase 1 is scheduled for fall of 2018.
+The portion of SW Bond Avenue currently under construction is a 0.3-mile segment between SW River Parkway (which previously ended in a cul-de-sac under the Marquam Bridge) and SW Porter Street (which serves as the west end of the Tilikum Crossing bridge).
+This part of Bond, known as Phase 1, will serve the OHSU Schnitzer Campus, including the recently completed Knight Cancer Research Building.
+Completion of SW Bond Avenue Phase 1 is scheduled for summer of 2019.

 Construction of subsequent segments of SW Bond Avenue will depend upon the timelines of adjacent development by the Zidell companies.